 Our meeting schedule can be found below.
 Meeting times are displayed in your local time zone.
 You can find the details for each meeting, including the video link and dial-in numbers by clicking on the meeting event in the calendar.
 Most of our meetings are held in English.
 Any grey striped meeting is held in a language other than English, and a consolidated list of non-English meetings can be found here.
 Below the calendar is a full explanation of the color code.

 Our meetings have screen-sharing turned off and encryption turned on.
 Hosts are able to mute and remove any disruptive participants.
 If you are hosting a meeting, here is a guide on how to respond to disruption.

 • Blue meetings are for internet and technology addicts, as well as for those who think they might be addicts.
 Newcomers are happily welcome.

-• Lavender meetings are open both to ITAA members and non-addicts interested in ITAA’s program of recovery from addiction, such as friends, family, researchers, or journalists.
+• Lavender meetings are open to ITAA members, newcomers, and non-addicts interested in ITAA’s program of recovery from addiction, such as friends, family, researchers, or journalists.
 Those who do not identify as internet and technology addicts may attend open meetings as observers.

-• Peach meetings are ITAA business meetings for discussing issues related to ITAA as a whole.
+• Peach meetings are ITAA business meetings for discussing issues related to administration and service.
 They are open to any member of ITAA.

 • Grey striped meetings are in a non-English language.
 Current non-English meetings include French, German, Russian, Spanish, Arabic, Hebrew, Korean, Polish, and Portuguese.
 A consolidated list of non-English meetings can be found here.